Tasignotas/SDP/README.md

 * At the moment OpenCV + Python are being used.
 A [book](http://programmingcomputervision.com/downloads/ProgrammingComputerVision_CCdraft.pdf) on Computer Vision with OpenCV in Python is a decent starting point about what OpenCV can do.
 * A detailed tutorial with examples and use cases can be found [here](https://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_tutorials.html) - going through it can be handy to understand the code
+* For OpenCV installation instructions please get in touch with others or have a look at the scripts in *vision/*